thytanium/react-components/README.md

 ## Approach

+The goal is having a CSS-framework-agnostic component library, that could be shared among projects.

 Basically, each component reserves CSS class names that can be styled in any way.

 Or using [`styled-components`](https://www.styled-components.com), ignoring any class name.

 ## Roadmap